 The main window offers you a set of command buttons that you can use in order to control the flow of the program.
 These buttons are described below.

 ||Displays a list of installed applications that you can uninstall.
 Refer to Section F. Uninstall Applications for more information.

 ||Checks all the clean-up options.

 ||Unchecks all the clean-up options.

-At any time you can consult the statistics collected by DisCleaner during its use.
+At any time you can consult the statistics collected during usage.

-Simply enough, the Statistics menu item will bring up the window pictured above.
+Simply enough, the Statistics menu item will bring up the window illustrated above.